InzynierDomu/sun_clock/README.md

 Clock tracking the position and color of the sun in the sky regarding date and location.
 Sun (RGB LED) changes position during the day using a servo.
 Sun and sky (WS2812) change color during the day.

+To set clock, clean projet and upload.
+Actual date and time uploaded from PC on building and uploading.

+To set location, change latitude nad longitude in Config.h.

 ## Scheme

 ![schem](https://github.com/InzynierDomu/sun_clock/blob/main/schem.png)